Murder of Steven Beard: Celeste Beard

-Celeste Johnson's biological parents are unknown.
-She met her birth mother only one time and was told, "I am not your mother, I was just your incubator."
-She claimed that her adoptive parent, Edwin Johnson, physically abused her as a child and that she attempted suicide during puberty.
-At age 17, Johnson became pregnant and gave birth to twins with her abusive first husband, Craig Bratcher.
-Craig Bratcher committed suicide in 1996.
+Celeste Beard (born Celeste Johnson, February 13, 1963) was Steven Beard's second wife, and he was her fourth husband.
+Her biological parents are unknown.
+She claimed that her adoptive father had physically abused her as a child and that she attempted suicide during puberty.
+At age 17, she became pregnant and gave birth to twins with her abusive first husband, Craig Bratcher.

-Johnson married twice more before meeting Steven Beard while she was a waitress at a country club in Austin, Texas.
-Beard, a retired Fox Broadcasting executive and self-made multi-millionaire more than twice her age, was a widower whose wife had died of cancer.
-Johnson moved in with Beard after he convinced her that he would legally adopt her daughters.
-They were married on February 18, 1995, with Beard's family and friends suspicious that Johnson had married him for his money.
+Celeste married twice more before meeting Steven Beard while she was a waitress at a country club in Austin, Texas.
+She moved in with Beard after he convinced her that he would legally adopt her daughters.
+They were married on February 18, 1995, with Beard's family and friends suspicious that she had married him for his money.